 2. What is the minimum number of queues required to implement a priority queue?

 Ans - The minimum number of queues required is two.
-One queue for storing data, and a second queue for priorities.
+One queue for storing data, and the second queue for priorities.

 3. Which data structure is used for recursion?